 Pique sources their matcha exclusively from Kagoshima, where the rich volcanic soil helps support the growth of tea plants without pesticides or fertilizers.
 They also have an extensive testing process, with multiple checks for contaminants like mold, heavy metals, and even radioactive isotopes.

 Pique’s green tea sticks are more expensive than some competing products but still more affordable than buying green tea at many coffee shops.
-Pique also sells this tea in a single large tin, but for pure quality, the prepackaged sticks are fundamentally better.
+Pique also sells this matcha green tea in a single large tin, but for pure quality, the prepackaged sticks are fundamentally better.

 Mighty Leaf is another certified organic producer.
 While their prevalence on this list may imply that organic matcha is common, it’s important to remember that most providers are not certified, so these products are closer to being the exception than the rule.